 Click to enlargeHakama Pattern

 But hakama are easy to make!
-And you can make them fit better and last longer than any but the most expensive custom-made products.
+And you can make them to fit better and last longer than any but the most expensive custom-made products.

-When you've finished your first, consider another -- perhaps a special plaid or paisley model for your esteemed Sensei, opportunities not available in stores!
+When you've finished your first, consider another — perhaps a special plaid or paisley model for your esteemed Sensei, opportunities not available in stores!

 Fabric Requirements Fabric length: 4 times your hip measurement.
 Fabric width: the distance from waist to ankle plus 12" for hems and ties.

 Thus an adult with a 36" hip requires 4 yards of fabric wide enough to reach from waist to floor + 12" to allow for ties (probably 54"-62" wide).
-We suggest a crisp, firm cotton/poly blend such as 60/40 cloth or poplin -- cooler, longer lasting (especially for knee work) than pure cotton.
-Also, the polyester allows you to make an excellent home version of permanent press pleats.
+We suggest a crisp, firm cotton/poly blend such as 60/40 cloth or poplin — cooler, longer lasting (especially for knee work) than pure cotton.
+Also, the polyester content allows you to make an excellent home version of permanent press pleats.

-For the simplest layout, please avoid stripes or one-way designs (including twill weaves).
+For the simplest layout, avoid stripes or one-way designs (including twill weaves).
 Because the basic layout is cross-wise of the warp, stripes running the length of the fabric bolt will run across your body rather than vertically.

 For backboard?
 Anything you want.
 Traditionally it was made of starched paper or newspaper.
 Leather, a plastic placemat, or even shirt cardboard will do.
 Customers report happy results with X-ray film and mousepads.
 Our design makes it easy to remove and replace the insert for cleaning or repair.